focs-lab/rapid/ASPLOS20-README.md

 Atomicity violation detected.
 Time for full analysis = 65 milliseconds
 ```
-The last three lines are the most important lines.
+The second line indicates that before the analyses finished, the first 6176 events in the trace were analyzed by AeroDrome.
+The third line denotes that an atomicity violation was reported by AeroDrome.
+In examples when no violation is reported, this line would be `No atomicity violation detected.`
 The last line reports the total time taken.
-The penultimate line denotes that a violation is found.
-If there is no violation, it says `No atomicity violation detected.`.
-The 3rd last line indicates the total number of events analyzed before the violation was reported (or all events if no violation was reported).
-The other lines are for debugging purposes.

 The file `aerodrome.tim` reports the time taken.